 Content warning: This post may make you remember.

-I remember the first time I saw a child die in front of me.
+I remember the first time I saw a child die before me.
 It was twenty years ago.
 Or was it yesterday?
 The memory is just as fresh.
 It was, as most deaths in the emergency department are, unanticipated and unexpected.

-The high pitched beep-beep-beep coupled with the disembodied voice from my pager informed me that a paediatric trauma was coming in.
+The high-pitched beep-beep-beep coupled with the disembodied voice from my pager informed me that a paediatric trauma was coming in.
 There were no details.
 It would arrive in ten minutes.
 I was the orthopaedic SHO.
-My job was to… Well, I didn’t actually know what my job was.
+My job was to… Well, I didn’t know what my job was.
 It turned out that it wasn’t to look after broken bones.
 It was to bear witness.

 Do you remember the first time you saw a child die?
 Do you remember the silence that followed the CPR?
-Do you remember the noise, that god-awful indescribable noise, that the father, usually so quiet, so strong, made as he saw that his beloved child was dead?
+Do you remember the god-awful indescribable noise that the father, usually so quiet and strong, made as he saw that his beloved child was dead?

 This child was not yours.
 But still, you grieve.

 Sometimes, it is easier to describe what grief is not.
 Grief is not depression.
 It is not a mental illness.
 As Johann Hari explains in his book Lost Connections, grief is a completely normal response to very abnormal (in our case) circumstances.
 People who grieve feel set adrift, unable to sleep, to eat, to concentrate.
 They may not want to talk to anyone.
 They may be tearful all of the time.
 And although these symptoms sound like a mental disorder – depression – they are not.
 This is grief.

 This post is not about the grief the parents feel, but the grief we feel, being mindful that the patient and their family are at the core of everything.

 Are you allowed to cry for patients?